USGS-OWI/owi-blog/content/fileOptions.md

 ```

 The “Read and Filter” and “Read and Group and Summarize” retrievals will
 be the same process as in “fst No Compression”.
-Timing in seconds:

 <table class="table table-striped table-bordered" style="margin-left: auto; margin-right: auto;">
 <thead>